cburgmer/greenyet/README.md

 1. Encourage good status pages,
 2. Share application health with all stakeholders,
-3. Provide a handy view on environment uptime.
+3. Don't make humans check a list of machines manually.

 Greenyet polls all your services for status information and gives a traffic light overview on the application health.